Aviation firms call on EU leaders to fix carbon spat

 The aviation industry executives added that they remained in support of global emissions trading schemes.

-In addition to Airbus, the signatories included the heads of airlines British Airways and Iberia, owned by International Airlines Group, Air Berlin, Air France, Lufthansa and Virgin Atlantic.
+In addition to Airbus, the signatories included the heads of airlines British Airways and Iberia, owned by International Airlines Group (ICAG.L), Air Berlin (AB1.DE), Air France (AIRF.PA), Lufthansa (LHAG.DE) and Virgin Atlantic .

-The heads of aircraft engine makers Safran of France and MTU Aero of Germany also signed the letters.
+The heads of aircraft engine makers Safran (SAF.PA) of France and MTU Aero (MTXGn.DE) of Germany also signed the letters.

 Reporting by James Regan and Stephen Mangan; Additional reporting by Barbara Lewis; Editing by Ron Popeski and Hans-Juergen Peters